qemacs/qemacs/qe-manual.md

 * argument `offset` the offset in bytes of the beginning of the line in the buffer

-* argument `offset_ptr` a pointer to a variable to receive the offset of the first unread character in the buffer.
+* argument `offset_ptr` a nullable pointer to a variable to receive the offset of the first unread character in the buffer

 Return the number of bytes stored into the destination array before the newline if any.
 No partial encoding is stored into the array.